barbazul/1kfa/mod_guide_gm.md

 motivations.

-If the players at the table are not yet inventing their own motivations for their characters, Risk Driver cards can be assigned again.
+If the players at the table are not yet inventing their own motivations for their characters, Fateful Moment cards can be assigned again.

-When the transition from downtime to adventure happens, choose risk drivers using the procedure [described above](#choosing_risk_drivers).
+When the transition from downtime to adventure happens, choose Fateful Moments using the procedure [described above](#choosing_risk_drivers).
-(If they still had a risk driver, the new risk driver replaces the old)
+(If they still had a Fateful Moment, the new Fateful Moment replaces the old)

 # Using the Good Bank